 Free jazz, fusion, psychedelia, prog, electronic sound experiment, soft rock, whatever.
 This music sits perched between many poles but refuses to be defined by any of them.
 Because Peacock and Bley came from a jazz and improvisational tradition, it usually gets labeled as jazz.
 And why not?
-But really — “Mr. Joy” could just as easily be categorized as some mutant antecedent for today’s freak folk movement.
+But really — “Mr. Joy” could just as easily be categorized as some mutant antecedent for today’s freak folk movement.destination: OUT

 Recorded live by Annette Peacock and Paul Bley on the 6 April 1969, 2 June 1969 and 3 November 1969 at the Philharmonic Hall, Lincoln Center except "Mr. Joy" and "I Belong To A World That's Destroying Itself" which were recorded at Century Sound Studios.
 The live tracks were mixed by David Baker and Paul Berkowitz, the studio tracks were mixed by Brooks Arthur.